Gaskellj/ECE-218-Project2/README.md

 #### Incorrect Code Three Times

 If the user gets the code wrong three times in a row they are locked out of the system.
-If the user then attempts to anter a character on the keypad a message is displayed on the LCD indicating must press reset in order to gain access to the gate functionality again.
+If the user then attempts to anter a character on the keypad, a message is displayed on the LCD indicating must press reset in order to gain access to the gate functionality again.

 #### User presses 6 on serial monitor